-Voices of Rhode Island was formed in 2007 by Barbara and Joe Joyce.
+Rhode Island Allies, formerly Voices of Rhode Island, was formed in 2007 by Barbara and Joe Joyce.
 The two had attended the Colon Cancer Alliance National Conference in the fall of 2006 and discovered Rhode Island did not have an active chapter.
-The couple had a vision to raise colon cancer awareness throughout Rhode Island.
+The couple had a vision to raise colorectal cancer awareness throughout Rhode Island.
 The Warwick Beacon was instrumental in introducing Barbara to the community.
 They ran her personal story about her fight to beat colon cancer and promoted her quest to grow the Voices of Rhode Island chapter.
 Soon after, Voices of RI's secretary, Joyce Giarraputo, was one of the first to respond.
-Several other survivors and caretakers have joined the organization since, and in 2009, they held the First Annual 5K Walk/Run.
+Several other survivors and caretakers have joined the organization since, and in 2009, they held the First Annual 5K Walk/Run held at Warwick City Park, Asylm Rd., Warwick, RI

 EXECUTIVE BOARD - BIOS